 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with anorexia.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with anorexia.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the brain, known be involved in anorexia, without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces several therapeutic effects that are being evaluated: precise ablation (thermal destruction of tissue) and neuromodulation (altering the effects of neural impulses).
 Though still in the very early stages of development, for certain patients, these focused ultrasound techniques have potential to provide a noninvasive and more effective treatment for anorexia.